 While staying private longer has a lot of advantages for companies, it is not always an ideal position for employees that have received equity as part of their compensation.
-When Facebook and Twitter delayed their IPO timelines after the recession, their employees found themselves wealthy on paper, but with no way to monetize it.
+When well-known companies delayed their IPO timelines after the recession, their employees found themselves wealthy on paper, but with no way to monetize it.

 This dilemma gave rise to the first iteration of the secondary market, as cash-poor shareholders in high-flying tech companies began to search out investors to buy their stock.
 With marketplaces proliferating to connect shareholders and interested investors, companies began to take control of the situation by offering certain shareholders—mainly employees—a chance to sell their stock through company- sponsored tender offers.

 Although tender offers have now become a major release valve that private companies use to provide liquidity, they can be expensive and tend to have significant impacts on a company’s 409A.
 While many employees will still seek out secondary markets, several companies discourage or outright block sales.
 Even if an employee can sell, they are often more focused on tax planning and would prefer to exercise and hold at least part of their option grant, assuming they had the cash to do so.
 Enter the option lending market.

 Like the secondary market before it, option lending has evolved rapidly over the past several years.
 The market gained momentum from 2012 to 2016, with lenders providing capital to employees that were leaving their current company and who had a limited amount of time to exercise their options and pay any taxes associated with the exercise.
 These shareholders often didn’t have any time to arrange a sale before their options expired, so taking out a loan to cover the costs of exercising their stock became an attractive alternative for shareholders that had no other viable way to capture the value of their equity.